jspears/mers/Readme.md

  *_Service

     Mers is a plugin for express to expose mongoose finders as simple crud/rest operations.
-The basic idea being you should just define your model and your finders and the rest should be be magic.
+The basic idea being you should just define your model/finders and the rest should be be magic.

 ## Usage [usage]